jorislogo.gif

 Super EM kit

-For the third module, we have been working on the Super EM kit.
-A kit with which we can make radiation visible.
-Together with our client Barry Fitzgerald, who is a science communicator, we developed a kit which will be the base for a superhero suit during his lectures.
+For the third module of Creative Technology, students are expected to make a working prototype for a real life client.
+This is the first introduction to working with external stakeholders and using the Creative Technology toolbox to come up with a solution to a real-life problem.
+My group has been working on the Super EM kit.
+A kit with which we can make radiation visible to underinformed people.
+Our client intended on using the developed prototype as a base for a lecture series that he gives about radiation to middle schoolers.
 The installation consists of 4 sensors, that are connected to a raspberry pi, which displays the outputs on a screen on the front. render

 Blender model